codxJC/P7.Marvel_Fitness_Registration_Form/README.md

 #### PROJECT SCOPE

-This is the freeCodeCamp project *"Build a Survey Form"* - which has to meet specific specifications.
+This is the freeCodeCamp project *"Build a Survey Form"* - which has to meet specific requirements.

 I have created the Member Registration Form of the imaginary fitness club called Marvel Fitness, which includes all the features of the survey form project specs.<br>